 Oklahoma

-Adaline Seuss, who did the artwork for the Florida Goldbacks, will be the graphic designer for the Oklahoma Goldbacks.
+Adaline Seuss, who did the artwork for the Florida Goldbacks, is the graphic designer for the Oklahoma Goldbacks.

 Why Oklahoma Was Chosen as the Next Goldback State